Arasa Kattalai: Production

 The film initially began under the title Bhavani, which was written by A. K. Velan and was to be directed by Masthan.
 M. G. Ramachandran's brother Chakrapani produced this film, which got shelved after some progress.
 Chakrapani later revived this film as Arasa Kattalai, with Ramachandran returning to star.
 Apart from directing, Chakrapani made a cameo appearance in the film.
 Jayalalithaa earned the title "Kavarchi Kanni" through this film.

 Soundtrack

-Soundtrack was composed by K. V. Mahadevan and lyrics were written by Muthukoothan, Vaali and Alangudi Somu.
+Soundtrack was composed by K. V. Mahadevan.
 The songs "Aadi Vaa" and "Vettaiyadu Vilayaadu" became chartbusters.

 Release and reception

 Arasa Kattalai was released on 19 May 1967.
 The film ran for 10 weeks in theatres, and was not commercially successful.
 Kalki said the film, despite its flaws, would satisfy Ramachandran's fans.

 In popular culture

 The song "Vettaiyadu Vilayadu" inspired Gautham Vasudev Menon to title his 2006 film of the same name.

+The opening lines of "Aadiva Aadiva" is sung by Bannerjee (Vadivelu) in the last scene of the film Aadhavan (2009), as praise of the eponymous hero played by Suriya.